Jorge Soler Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.07 team ERA ranks 13th among all league pitching staffs.
+- The Phillies have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.

-- Wheeler (7-4) gets the starting nod for the Phillies in his 18th start of the season.
-He's put together a 3.94 ERA in 98 1/3 innings pitched, with 112 strikeouts.
+- Suarez gets the start for the Phillies, his 11th of the season.
+He is 2-3 with a 3.67 ERA and 55 strikeouts in 56 1/3 innings pitched.

-- The righty last pitched on Saturday against the Washington Nationals, when he went five innings, allowing four earned runs while giving up seven hits.
+- The left-hander last pitched on Sunday against the Washington Nationals, when he went 5 1/3 innings, allowing five earned runs while giving up seven hits.

+- The 27-year-old has put up a 3.67 ERA and 8.8 strikeouts per nine innings across 10 games this season, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.